Phosphorus is an important mineral used as a material when building cell membrane and nucleic acids, among other roles.

-- But there’s also grains and vegetables as well.
+- Certain grains and vegetables.
 As I said, there’s a diverse set of foods that have significant amounts of phosphorus in them that make it hard to not get enough.

 And if you look at the amount of phosphorus per 100 calories, leafy greens shoot up to the top of the list:

 - Bok Choy

 In addition, hemp seeds, squash, asparagus, and zucchini also rank well.

 These are all foods that have a good amount of phosphorus in them, and very few calories.
 The downside is that you’ll have to eat multiple servings.

 They’ll fill you up really well, which is perfect if you’re trying to lose weight, but could be inconvenient otherwise.